bheklilr/pyarkansas-website/README.md

 The website for PyArkansas is a Django application with Symposion and Registrasion.

-It is a fork of the [North Bay Python website](https://github.com/northbaypython/website) (thanks NBPy folks!)
+It is a fork of the [PyOhio website](https://github.com/PyOhio/pyohio-website) (thanks PyOhio folks!)

 ## Setup